huggingface/blog/if.md

 ).images
 ```

-Let\'s manually convert the raw tensors to PIL and have a sneak peak at
+Let\'s manually convert the raw tensors to PIL and have a sneak peek at
 the final result.
 The output of stage 1 is a 64x64 image.

 ``` python